Center for Creative Photography: Details

 Ansel Adams was among the founders of the center.
 In 1989, the CCP relocated to its current 55000 sqft location, which is part of the university's Fine Arts Complex.

 The CCP is dedicated to photography as an art form.
-Among the photographers represented in the center's art collection are Lola Alvarez Bravo, Richard Avedon, Josef Breitenbach, Dean Brown, Wynn Bullock, Louise Dahl-Wolfe, Andreas Feininger, Oliver Gagliani, R. J. Kern, Margrethe Mather, Ray McSavaney, William Mortensen, Marion Palfi, Aaron Siskind, W. Eugene Smith, Rosalind Solomon, Frederick Sommer, Peter Stackpole, Edward Steichen, Paul Strand, Tseng Kwong Chi, Laura Volkerding, Willard Van Dyke and Bill Jay.
+Among the photographers represented in the center's art collection are Lola Alvarez Bravo, Richard Avedon, Josef Breitenbach, Wynn Bullock, Louise Dahl-Wolfe, Andreas Feininger, Oliver Gagliani, John Humble, R. J. Kern, Margrethe Mather, Ray McSavaney, William Mortensen, Marion Palfi, Aaron Siskind, W. Eugene Smith, Rosalind Solomon, Frederick Sommer, Peter Stackpole, Edward Steichen, Paul Strand, Tseng Kwong Chi, Laura Volkerding, Willard Van Dyke and Bill Jay.

 The gallery at the CCP is open to the public and features an ever-changing exhibit.
 A portion of CCP's collections is available online via CCP's official website.

-Beyond the exhibition program the CCP also offers educational programs, research assistance, a museum store, as well as fellowships and internships (open to students of the University of Arizona).
+Beyond the exhibition program, the CCP also offers educational programs, research assistance, a museum store, and fellowships and internships (open to University of Arizona students).
 In addition, licensing and reproduction services are available for educators, museums, scholars, and publishers.

-The CCP features a 240-seat lecture hall with full audiovisual capability, and is used for various class lectures in the College of Fine Arts.
+The CCP features a 240-seat lecture hall with full audiovisual capabilities and is used for various classes in the College of Fine Arts.